Improving cancer outcomes for our Black communities

 Black men have a 1 in 4 chance of getting prostate cancer, and it’s 1 in 8 for white men.

 Whilst there is a lot of work being done globally to understand these differences we are committed to reducing the impact of prostate cancer on our Black communities.
-That’s why, we are asking all Black men aged 45 and over, to talk to their GP practice about having a PSA blood test.
+That’s why, we are asking all Black men aged 45 and over, to talk to their GP practice and discuss having a PSA blood test.

 You can also find out more about the PSA blood test here.